Red-winged blackbird: Conservation status

 It is a species of least-concern.
-Being one of the largest and most widely distributed birds in North America, little has been done to protect it from the effects of habitat destruction and urbanization.
-It can survive in a wide range of environments, many populations manage to overcome the loss of natural habitats.
-However, red-winged blackbirds thrive in wetland areas and with the destruction of natural wetlands their population is likely to shrink.
+Being one of the most populous and most widely distributed birds in North America, little has been done to protect it from the effects of habitat destruction and urbanization.
+It can survive in a wide range of environments, and many populations manage to overcome the loss of natural habitats.
+However, red-winged blackbirds thrive in wetland areas, and with the destruction of natural wetlands their population is likely to shrink.
 The species is protected under the Migratory Bird Treaty Act 1918, a formal treaty between the United States and Canada that was later expanded to include Mexico.
 This law gives them legal protection in the United States, but they can be killed "when they are found preying or about to prey on ornamental trees or trees planted for shade, crops, livestock or wildlife."

 A study in Illinois indicated that red-winged blackbird populations doubled between 1908 and 1958.
 It had traditionally reproduced in wetlands, with Ohio primarily inhabiting swamps associated with lakes and rivers.
 During the 20th century, however, it adapted to man-made habitat changes and now often nests in hayfields, along roads and ditches, and elsewhere in the highlands.

-Despite its successful adaptation to changes in practices related to land use, populations of red-winged blackbird have reduced the width of its range during the second half of the twentieth century, and Changes in the abundance and adequacy of grasslands have been implicated in this.
+Despite its successful adaptation to changes in practices related to land use, populations of red-winged blackbird have reduced the width of its range during the second half of the twentieth century, and changes in the abundance and adequacy of grasslands have been implicated in this.
 In Ohio, the red-winged blackbird was negatively affected between 1966 and 1996 by the decrease in hay production, the earlier harvest of hay and the increase in crops planted in furrows, a situation homologous to that suffered by other species of birds from less numerous grasslands.
-Although the negative effect of the increased efficiency and the diminishing diversity of modern agricultural practices on the populations of red-winged blackbird in this state may be perceived as a positive event by the producers of corn and sunflower, the agricultural practices that have precipitated the numerical decline of this species may have caused more severe repercussions for birds from less common grasslands, such as the upland sandpiper and the Grasshopper sparrow.
+Although the negative effect of the increased efficiency and the diminishing diversity of modern agricultural practices on the populations of red-winged blackbird in this state may be perceived as a positive event by the producers of corn and sunflower, the agricultural practices that have precipitated the numerical decline of this species may have caused more severe repercussions for birds from less common grasslands, such as the upland sandpiper and the grasshopper sparrow.